duckduckgo/Android/TRANSLATIONS.md

         - Ensure the base branch in your PR is `feature/app_translations`

-ℹ️ Please note we are not looking for help with other languages at this time; only the languages listed above. e may open up requests in future for additional languages.
+ℹ️ Please note we are not looking for help with other languages at this time; only the languages listed above.
+We may open up requests in future for additional languages.